-The scheduled day for the administration of Paper 3 is Thursday 12 May.
+The scheduled day for the administration of Papers 1 and 2 is Thursday 11 May.
+The scheduled day for the administration of Paper 3 is Friday 12 May.

-Paper 3: reasoning
+Paper 2: reasoning

-The following information explains how to administer the key stage 2 mathematics test Paper 3: reasoning.
+The following information explains how to administer the key stage 2 mathematics test Paper 2: reasoning.
 If you have any questions, you should check with your headteacher or key stage 2 test co-ordinator before you administer the test.